acmuckian/characafe/README.md

 - For the basis of this website, sites like [Pokemon Cafe](https://www.pokemon-cafe.jp/) was influential in determining the style and aesthetic.
 - [Unsplash](https://unsplash.com/) was used to source some of the images.

+## Technologies Used
+- Django, Python, PostgreSQL, Stripe, Cloudinary, Bootstrap

+## Accessibility
+- Semantic HTML, alt text for images (pending completion), color contrast checked.

+## Future Enhancements
+- Being able to book reservations for the cafe on the website
+- Product review by star ratings for users